kaleidos-ventures/taiga-resources/content/extend/how-can-i-contribute.md

 ## Contrib Plugins

 Taiga supports contrib plugins to add or overwrite some functionalities.
-You can create your own contribs and share the the community or use any of the [contrib plugins]({{< ref "contributions" >}}).
+You can create your own contribs and share with the community or use any of the existing [contrib plugins]({{< ref "contributions" >}}).

 ## Documentation improvements